lumkit/ABuilder-X/README.md

-# ABuilder-X
 ![ic_header.png](static/img/ic_header.png)

-ABuilder X is a cool and optimized web ide on Android platform.
+<center>ABuilder X is a cool and optimized web ide on Android platform.</center>

 ## The project is under rapid development, so stay tuned.